What Is A Good Dividend Yield? Is A High Dividend Yield Good? (What Dividend Yield Is Too High)

 Wrong evaluations based on dividend yield

-It is highly recommended for investors not to evaluate the data based on just its dividend yield.
+It is highly recommended that investors not evaluate the data based on just its dividend yield.
 The data could be old or based on misleading information.
 There are instances of many companies that have a very high yield because their stock is falling.

-If a company goes through a secular decline, there’s a high possibility that they cut down the amount on the dividends or even eliminate them completely.
+If a company goes through a secular decline, there’s a high possibility that it cut down the amount of the dividends or even eliminate them completely.

-In fact, investors should take extra caution while analyzing a company in distress with higher than normal dividend yields, the reason being that stock price is the denominator on the estimated future earnings.
+In fact, investors should take extra caution while analyzing a company in distress with higher than normal dividend yields because stock price is the denominator on the estimated future earnings.

 What is a good dividend yield?
 Conclusion

-For long-term return, an investor should look into the company’s growth, instead of just focusing on the dividend value.
-At the end of the day, the dividends come out of the earnings and cash flows.
+For long-term return, an investor should look into the company’s growth instead of just focusing on the dividend value.
+At the end of the day, the dividends come from earnings and cash flows.
 Thus, always focus on the long-term prospects of the company!

 An experienced investor knows the value of total return and inclines towards compounding.
 Investing back into the company with the dividend amount increases their total return.
 Looking into dividend yield is important and, at times, beneficial; however, it is always smart to dig a little deeper.